rjdahomie/infinite-wordle/README.md

-# PLay Wordle All Day
+# Play Wordle All Day

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).